-Aphids can cause significant damage to fennel grown in Arizona.
-There are two main species of aphid that are pests to fennel: green peach aphids and potato aphids.
+Aphids are the most significant pest of parsley grown in Arizona.
+There are two main species of aphid that are pests to parsley: green peach aphids and potato aphids.
 These aphids may or may not have wings.
 Green peach aphids are light green, red or pink in color.
 They are found feeding on the lower surface of mature leaves and will quickly colonize younger leaves as the population increases.
 Potato aphids have a similar appearance to green peach aphids but are larger and form small colonies on the lower surface of new leaves.